Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Methods

 \subsubsection{Data Extraction}

-Two researchers then agreed upon data to extract from each article in the final set, which included the data source, the research questions, the main findings, and any design implications mentioned.
-The two researchers independently read the final set of articles and extracted this information.
-They then compared values, discussed any areas of disagreement, and came to a consensus for the extracted values for each paper.
+Two researchers then extracted data from each paper in the final set.
+We agreed upon data to extract, including data source, research questions, main findings, and design implications.
+We independently read and extracted information from each article, then compared values, discussed disagreements, and reached consensus.

-Next the two researchers independently grouped like-papers into affinity groups~\cite{beyer99} based on the focus of the study.
-The researchers reconvened, compared their groups, and discussed the reasons for their groupings.
-Several papers were shifted between groupings based on the discussion.
-Once the researchers agreed upon the groupings, they came up with labels to describe each group.
+Next, we independently grouped similar papers into affinity groups~\cite{beyer99} based on each study's primary focus.
+We then compared groupings and discussed our rationale, shifting several papers between groups based on this discussion.
+Once we agreed upon the groups, we labeled each based on study focus (see Table~\ref{tab:lit_review}).
+We describe the results of this analysis in Section~\ref{lit_review}.